 In the immediate weeks after partial or total knee replacement surgery, a fall could be devastating and precipitate the need for another knee operation.
 You will want to avoid that by using any or all of the following: cane, crutches, a walker, hand rails, or someone to help you ambulate until you regain your balance, flexibility, and strength.

-A vigorous physical therapy rehabilitation program will be set up by either your orthopedic surgeon or a physical therapist.
+A vigorous physical therapy rehabilitation program will be set up by Dr. Meier and/or a physical therapist.
 Recovery time will depend on a number of variables, but usual time to full recovery can be as little as three months.
-Some people might take longer to recover, and they could take up to six months to regain full muscle strength and mobility, and feel really comfortable with their leg joint again.
+Some people might take longer to recover, and they could take up to six months to regain full muscle strength and mobility, and feel really comfortable with their joint again.